threelogy/threelogy.github.io/_video/love-story/leomarga-avp.md

 Go watch & fall in love!

-Should you want us to film your life’s special moments, send us an email or call us at +63 2 4344428
+For bookings, send us an email or call us at +63 2 4344428

 Email: inquiry@threelogyvideo.com

 Thank you for watching! :)